Santa Paula, California: Santa Clara Waste Water explosion

-Aftermath

-Although the explosion and resulting fumes caused injuries including the lungs of three fire-fighters who remained off-duty indefinitely, the material scattered around the site was found to be non-hazardous for clean-up purposes.
-The two fire engines that arrived first were scrapped.
-A local emergency was declared that lasted for three months.
-The U.S. Environmental Protection Agency oversaw the decontamination of the site.
-The material was neutralized and solidified on site and taken to a landfill.

-On August 7, 2015, a Ventura County grand jury indicted the Santa Clara Waste Water Co., the affiliated Green Compass and nine company executives and managers.
-Following the indictment, the district attorney had the nine defendants arrested on suspicion of several felonies and misdemeanors, including filing a false or forged instrument, dissuading a witness from reporting a crime, known failure to warn of serious concealed danger, withholding information regarding a substantial danger to public safety, conspiracy to commit a crime, causing impairment of an employee's body, and disposal of hazardous waste.
-The individuals pleaded guilty.
-The two corporate entities reached an agreement in June 2019 after they had already paid about $800,000 in restitution.

 Geography

 The city of Santa Paula has a total area of 5.7 sqmi, 5.5 sqmi of it land and 0.16 sqmi of it (2.87%) water.
 Santa Paula is located in the Santa Clara River Valley on the north bank of the Santa Clara River and is surrounded by fruit orchards.
 The downtown area is centered around Main Street, which is home to the oldest homes in the city.
 Homes are often bungalows, cottages, Victorian-style houses and craftsman homes.

 Climate

 Santa Paula has a warm-summer mediterranean climate (Csb) typical of the coastal Southern California with warm summers and cool winters.